plebioda/percona-server-mongodb/README.md

 Welcome to Percona Server for MongoDB!

-Percona Server for MongoDB is a source-available, enterprise-grade drop-in replacement for MongoDB Community Edition.
+Percona Server for MongoDB is a free, enhanced, fully compatible, open source, drop-in replacement for MongoDB Community Edition with enterprise-grade features.
+It requires no changes to MongoDB applications or code.

 ## Components